-- KDHE Preparedness will review the sign-in sheets from these meetings to validate the Regional PHEP Coordinator's attendance. - The Regional PHEP Coordinator needs to ensure they sign-up for these events on KS-TRAIN once meetings are announced.
+- KDHE Preparedness will review the sign-in sheets from these meetings to validate the Regional PHEP Coordinator's attendance. - The Regional PHEP Coordinator needs to ensure they sign-up for these events on KS-TRAIN: train.org/ks/course/1120774/live-event.